 - Using the exponential moving average can help you spot a trend faster, but is prone to many fake outs.

-- Smooth moving averages are slower to respond to price action but will save you from spikes and fake outs.
+- Simple moving averages are slower to respond to price action but will save you from spikes and fake outs.
 However, because of their slow reaction, they can delay you from taking a trade and may cause you to miss some good opportunities.